Fetch with Images MCP server

 Stats

-This MCP server allows Claude Desktop or other MCP clients to fetch web content and process images for viewing directly in your client.
-It extracts web content as markdown and can handle images with various optimization options.
+This MCP server allows Claude Desktop (or any MCP client) to fetch web content and process images.
+It extracts web content as markdown, processes images with optimization, and provides flexible configuration options for how content is handled.

 Installation

-To use this tool with Claude Desktop, add it to your Claude Desktop configuration file:
+To use this tool with Claude Desktop, add the following to your Claude Desktop configuration file:

 {